L.F. Rothschild: History

 In 1986, just ten years after merging with L.F.
 Rothschild, Towbin and Unterberg left the firm to join Shearson Lehman.
 The split was attributed to their opposition to plans to expand the firm's bond sales and trading operations.
 However, in the negotiations with outside firms related to that expansion and capital infusion, at least one particularly attractive offer required that Unterberg and Towbin step down from management positions or leave the firm.
 Hard feelings between senior management that resulted by considering that offer were believed to be the causal factor behind their departure by most insiders.
 Ultimately, the firm's stock trading exposure during the stock market crash in 1987 led directly to its demise.

 Unterberg left Lehman four years later, in 1990, to form Unterberg Harris.

 The firm suffered heavy losses in the 1987 stock market crash and was acquired by Kansas-based Franklin Savings Association in February 1988.
 However, even with new capital, the firm's holding company, L. F. Rothschild Holdings Inc. filed for Chapter 11 bankruptcy protection in July 1989.
 By the end of 1989, the firm had gone from a peak of 2,200 employees to 45.

-Notable alumni
+Notable people

-Among the notable alumni of L.F.
-Rothschild are :
+Notable people associated with L.F.
+Rothschild include: